 It’s good, therefore, to take valuations in context with any vested interest the agent may have in selling your property high or low.

-Ultimately though, most estate agents (high street or online), will aim to give you an accurate a valuation as possible.
+Ultimately though, most estate agents (high street or online) will aim to give you as accurate a valuation as possible.
 If in doubt, you can always start a little higher to gauge interest and slowly reduce until you find the sweet spot.

 Q5: What Are Your Opening Hours?

 You need to consider opening hours from two viewpoints.
 Firstly from your own convenience of being able to discuss viewings and offers with your agent.
 Secondly, from the point of view of potential buyers who will need to arrange viewings, etc via the agent.

 In general, online estate agents tend to offer longer opening hours via call centres.
 This has the advantage that both you and your potential buyers can discuss your property with the agent on evening and weekends when high street agents are often closed.

 On the other hand, high street estate agents have physical offices both you and your potential buyers can visit.
 This allows face-to-face contact with the estate agent, which some buyers and sellers prefer.